Somatic TFL and Psoas Release

 Somatic Movement Flow for Those Who Sit or Stand All Day Long

-The Somatic Movement Flow in the video above can help those of us that sit for lengths of time, like the desk worker, and it can be especially useful to people who are standing on their feet all day.
-A huge thank you to service workers: retail, hospital and healthcare, and food service.
+The Somatic Movement Flow in the video above can help those of us that sit for lengths of time.
+It can be especially useful to people who are standing on their feet all day.
 This flow can help relieve the pain in the lower back and hips that come with the pressure of standing or sitting too long.

-This is also for people who like to walk, hike, run, or bike, as this is an excellent sequence to improve performance and strength.
+This is also for people who like to walk, hike, run, or bike.
+It’s an excellent sequence to improve performance and strength.
 This Somatic Movement Flow called the “Somatic TFL and Psoas Release,” will reset the inner and outer thigh muscles to their optimal length in a resting position.
 This means you gain flexibility, strength, and range of motion.

 What Are the TFL and Psoas Muscles?